rqlite/rqlite/DOC/CLUSTER_MGMT.md

 This document describes, in detail, how to create and manage a rqlite cluster.

 ## Practical cluster size
 Firstly, you should understand the basic requirement for systems built on the [Raft protocol](https://raft.github.io/).
 For a cluster of `N` nodes in size to remain operational, at least `(N/2)+1` nodes must be up and running, and be in contact with each other.
+For a single-node system (N=1) then (obviously) that single node must be running.
+For a 3-node cluster (N=3) at least 2 nodes must be running.
+For N=5, at least 3 nodes should be running, and so on.

 Clusters of 3, 5, 7, or 9, nodes are most practical.
 Clusters of those sizes can tolerate failures of 1, 2, 3, and 4 nodes respectively.

 Clusters with a greater number of nodes start to become unwieldy, due to the number of nodes that must be contacted before a database change can take place.
+There is no intrinsic limit to the number of nodes comprising a cluster, but the operational overload can increase with little benefit.

 ### Read-only nodes
 It is possible to run larger clusters if you just need nodes [from which you only need to read from](https://github.com/rqlite/rqlite/blob/master/DOC/READ_ONLY_NODES.md).
 When it comes to the Raft protocol, these nodes do not count towards `N`, since they do not [vote](https://raft.github.io/).